apritzel/pine64/binaries/README.md

     $ sunxi-fel -v spl sunxi-a64-spl32-ddr3.bin

-After that you can load further firmware components into DRAM, if required.
+After that you can load further firmware components into DRAM, if required:

+    $ sunxi-fel -v -p write 0x4a000000 u-boot.bin write 0x44000 bl31-a64-h5.bin reset64 0x44000

 To rebuild those binaries, fetch the sunxi64-fel32 branch from [this U-Boot](https://github.com/apritzel/u-boot/commits/sunxi64-fel32)